Planning an Easter in Barcelona? Welcome.

-Where to Eat in Barcelona During Easter
+Where to Eat during Easter in Barcelona

 That said, this also means feasting on seafood and you can’t go wrong getting any of the following:

-- Bacalao con garbanzos (cod with chick peas)
+- Bacalao con garbanzos (cod with chickpeas)

 - Bacalao con sanfaina (cod with a delicious tomato-based vegetable sauce)